JSR 166 Snapshot Introduction.

 BlockingQueue interface, that defines blocking versions of put and

-1.5, Queues should be parametrized on element type.
+in 1.5, Queues are parametrized on element type.
 (Also some others

 Executors provide a simple standardized interface for defining custom

 lightweight task frameworks.
 Executors also standardize ways of

 calling threads that compute functions returning results, via

 Futures.
 This is supported in part by defining interface Callable, the

 argument/result analog of Runnable.

 Executors provide a framework for executing Runnables.
 The

 Executor manages queueing and scheduling of tasks, and creation and

 teardown of threads.
 Depending on which concrete Executor class is